-Release D MAR-2016:
+Release B MAR-2016:

-- Added important warranty information to "Product Description" on page 1. - Updated "Performance Characteristics" on page 1. - Added test methods to help determine if latex inks are properly dried.
-See"Application Tapes" on page 3. - Added Important Note about using the same container for more than 8 hours.
-See "Mixing" on page 5.
+- Added important information to "Product Description" on page 1. - Added test methods to help determine if latex inks are properly dried.
+See "Completely Dry or Cure Graphics" on page 4. - Added Important Note about using the same container for more than 8 hours.
+See "Mixing" on page 5. - Added Important Note to "Maintenance and Cleaning of Finished Graphics" on page 8.